demisto/content-docs/docs/integrations/collectors.md

 ## Commands
 Every Collection integration will at minimum support these three commands:
 - `test-module` - this is the command that is run when the `Test` button in the configuration panel of an integration is clicked.
 - `<product-prefix>-get-events` - where `<product-prefix>` is replaced by the name of the Product or Vendor source providing the events.
-So for example, if you were developing a Collection integration for Microsoft Intune, this command might be called `msintune-get-indicators`.
+So for example, if you were developing a Collection integration for Microsoft Intune, this command might be called `msintune-get-events`.
 This command should fetch a limited number of events from the external source and display them in the war room.
 - `fetch-events` - this command will initiate a request to the external product chosen endpoint(s) using the relevant chosen params, and send the fetched events to the XSIAM database.
 If the integration instance is configured to `Fetch evnts`, then this is the command that will be executed at the specified `Events Fetch Interval`.

 ## API Command: send_events_to_xsiam()